Yuki-275/pizzaria/README.md

 # pizzaria
 This is a pizza order app.
-This is just a design
+# This is just a design.
 You can not buy anything.